kubernetes-sigs/kustomize/proposals/24-07-glob-patterns.md

 Identify any new Go dependencies this proposal will require Kustomize to pull in.
 If any of them are large, is there another option?
 -->

+Go has a built in filepath package that should support the described use cases.

 ### Scalability
 <!--